SonDA-22011995/python_utils/flask/Flask.md

 ## URL variables | Route parameters

-- How to Use: ou define a route parameter in the URL rule within the `@app.route()` decorator using angle brackets `<variable_name>`.
-The name you use in the URL must match the name of the argument in the corresponding Python function.
+- How to Use: define a route parameter in the URL rule within the `@app.route()` decorator using angle brackets `<variable_name>`.
+- The name you use in the URL must match the name of the argument in the corresponding Python function.
+Your function then receives the `<variable_name>` as a keyword argument

 - Basic example